tony-aw/broadcast/README.md

 - Trying to perform a simple operation on all possible combinations, only to find out you need nested loops and/or grid expansions to do something that should be *very* simple?
-- having to store and re-assign attributes when type-casting arrays?
-- `outer()` being slow and consuming way too much memory?
-- `abind()` being too slow, saying arrays are not conformable, and/or coercing recursive arrays to character arrays?
-- having to convert arrays to data.frames and then back to arrays (which wastes memory and other resources), *just* to be able to cast arrays?

 If you answered “YES” to any of the above, ‘broadcast’ may very well be the ‘R’ - package for you.